 What triggers seasickness

 The triggers of motion sickness differ according to the individual, but there are some common causes that you might like to look out for if you suffer from this condition while travelling.
-For example, if you experience sea-sickness while on boats, you might find that being below deck for too long leaves you feeling queasy and disoriented, or you might be affected by reading or looking at objects that are not static, as well as being too close to the edge of the boat.
+For example, if you experience sea-sickness while on boats, you might find that being below deck for too long leaves you feeling queasy and disoriented, or you might be affected by reading or looking at objects that are static, as well as being too close to the edge of the boat.

 If you suffer from motion sickness in cars, then things that set off your symptoms could include sitting in the back seat, reading while on the move (even looking at maps can trigger symptoms) or being in a stuffy environment for too long.
-If you’re feeling sick on a plane then there might be little you can do about the turbulence that are so often the cause of motion sickness, but sitting by the wing could help.
+If you’re feeling sick on a plane then there might be little you can do about the turbulence that is so often the cause of motion sickness, but sitting by the wing could help.

 Remedies for seasickness